arielvol/query-builder-task/README.md

 - A query builder is usually used on structured data.
 For this reason, I decided to choose a Rational database, and not a non Rational database (like Mongo).
-Since I wanted to save the queries made by the user as a JSON, the PG database was a natural decision since it supports a JSON type columns.
+Since I wanted to save the queries made by the user as a JSON, the PG database was a natural choice since it supports a JSON type columns.

 - I decided to to use the "sequlize" ORM in the server side since I found it very "user friendly" and easy to